parveenkrraina/WorldBankAutomateTraining/README.md

 ---

 Feel free to explore the repository and follow the lab instructions to enhance your Power Automate skills.
-For any issues or contributions, please contact the repository owner or open a discussion.
+For any issues or contributions, please contact @parveenkrraina or open a discussion.

 ---